 Mapo Tofu 10

-• Once the sauce is simmering, add the tofu and gently coat it with the sauce.
+• Add the tofu and gently coat it with the sauce.
 Stir frequently, without mashing the tofu, until it is heated through.

 Mapo Tofu 11

-• Add the green onions and stir to incorporate just before taking the pan off the heat.
+• Add most of the green onions, reserving some for garnish.
+Stir to incorporate just before taking the pan off the heat.

 Mapo Tofu 12